 “Sex-differential role of Sortilin1 in the regulation of endothelium-dependent vascular homeostasis”

-Adita Hazra, PhD, MPH
+Aditi Hazra, PhD, MPH

-2024 Gayle Brinkenhoff IGNITE Awardee
+2024 Gayle Brinkenhoff IGNITE Pilot Award for Breast Cancer Research Awardee

 Associate Genomic Epidemiologist, Division of Preventive Medicine